URL Categories Configuration Object

 }

-# Create URL List categoryurl_list = url_categories.create(url_list_config)
+# Create URL List category using the clienturl_list = client.url_category.create(url_list_config)

 # Category Match configurationcategory_match_config = {